 The applicants report on the findings from the test has been reviewed by the Councils Environmental Protection team who continue to raise concerns in respect of the impacts that the lights will have.
-The report guotes measured readings taken at points within and outside of the site - against levels guoted within the Guidance Notes provided by the Institute of Lighting Engineers (ILE).
-These guidelines are used routinely in the planning floodlighting consideration of in appeals most recently in APP/M5450/A/13/2190773 at Whitmore High School.
+The report quotes measured readings taken at points within and outside of the site - against levels quoted within the Guidance Notes provided by the Institute of Lighting Engineers (ILE).
+These guidelines are used routinely in the consideration of floodlighting in planning appeals - most recently in APP/M5450/A/13/2190773 at Whitmore High School.
 The report suggests that light emissions attributable to the floodlights falls within the levels provide for within the guidance for sites of this nature.